Freedom-Club-Sec/Coldwire-python/COLDWIRE_PROTOCOL.md

 *`Coldwire`* protocol is designed to evade censorship, and usage detection, by network adversaries (LAN Router-controlling adversaries, ISP adversaries, etc) by blending in with regular browser traffic.
 It's also designed so that a malicious server, cannot replay nor tamper with requests, and cannot learn any metadata beyond the sender and receiver `User-IDs`.

 The protocol incorporates the `Strandlock` protocol, which is an end-to-end encrypted protocol.
 It handles confidentity, integrity, and authenticity in a user-to-user manner, making our protocol simple because we do not have to implement replay nor tampering protection ourselves, it is handled by the users.

+Additionally, `Strandlock` protocol,  aids with traffic obfsucation by padding every request differently.

 ### 1. Terminology